Master of Ecology (MEcology)

 The programme is well resourced.
 The University of Auckland has more than 30 ecologists amongst its academic staff, who lead an extensive variety of active and well-established research programmes.
 Areas of speciality include sea birds, invasive plants and animals, and disease management and there is generous scope for students to explore a vast array of research topics in urban, island, forest, and restoration ecology.
 The University of Auckland’s School of Biological Sciences, School of Environment and Leigh Marine Laboratory provide further opportunity for extension.

 The MEcology qualification will support exciting and emerging careers within industry and/or government.
-Graduates may find employment as professional ecologists in private environmental or ecological consultancies, as business advisors, within local and national government agencies, and in scientific research institutes.
+Graduates may find employment as professional ecologists in private environmental or ecological consultancies, as business advisers, within local and national government agencies, and in scientific research institutes.

 Entry into the MEcology is through a recognised Bachelor of Science degree in biological sciences, ecology, environment, or marine science, or equivalent degree in relevant topics with a GPA of 4.
 The compulsory 60-point research component still allows possible future progression to PhD research.